 UC Davis is a competitive and high-ranking public college among the University of California colleges.
 This article will cover everything you need to know about how to get into UC Davis.

-UC Davis has one of the higher admission rates in the UC system and is less competitive than UC Berkeley and UCLA.
-However, UC Davis is still a popular choice – building a robust application is key.
+UC Davis has one of the higher admission rates among the University of California campuses and is less competitive than UC Berkeley and UCLA.
+However, UC Davis is still a highly sought-after school, and applicants must have strong applications for admittance.
 So, how hard is it to get into UC Davis, and how can you get in?

 A. History/Social Science = two years

 B. English (or the language of instruction) = four years